SUBJECT AREAS FOR MAY, 2015 TO INCLUDE, BUT NOT LIMITED TO:

-The DoD/VA & Gov HIT Summit is compliant with Department of Defense operating guidelines, and adheres to the most recent standards of the Office of General Counsel, Standards of Conduct Office:
+The DoD/VA & Gov HIT Summit voluntarily complies with Department of Defense operating guidelines, and adheres to the most recent standards of the Office of General Counsel, Standards of Conduct Office:

 2.Qualifies as training in compliance with 5 U.S.C.
 Chapter 41 and is compliant with The Office of Government Ethics, Standards of Ethical Conduct for Employees of the Executive Branch: currently 5 CFR part 2635 and 31 U.S.C.
 1353 as it pertains to OGE Standards.